rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 }
 ```

-This allows you to write this beauty:
+It allows you to write this beauty:

 ```kotlin
 userProvider.getUsers().subscribe {